 The interpolatory tROM \cite{mamonov2022interpolatory, mamonov2024tensorial} generates parameter-specific bases by interpolating the parameter factor matrices.
-For an parameter \( \bmu^* = (\hL^*, \hR^*) \), not necessarily from a sampling set, the online phase constructs interpolation vectors using Lagrange interpolation of order \( p \):
+For a parameter \( \bmu^* = (\hL^*, \hR^*) \), not necessarily from the sampling set, the online phase constructs interpolation vectors using Lagrange interpolation of order \( p \):

 and similarly for \( \ChiR(\hR^*) \), selecting the \( p \) closest sampled parameters \( \hL^{(i_m)}, \hR^{(i_m)} \).
 The local core matrix is formed by contracting the core tensor: